Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks: Introduction

 Our analysis is model-based and yields explicit algebraic and spectral conditions under which the closed-loop recommendation–user system is stable and admits a unique equilibrium with a transparent dependence on the design weights.
 Conversely, when ill-posed weights are selected, e.g., when engagement is overemphasized relative to regularization and polarization penalties, we prove that the same closed-loop architecture can exhibit pathological behaviors that conflict with the design objectives, such as unbounded growth of opinions or amplification of disagreement, or even the absence of an optimal recommendation input.
 In this way, the control-theoretic viewpoint both clarifies when recommendation objectives are well-posed and provides tools to design interaction mechanisms with provable guarantees, upstream of deployment and in line with the interaction-focused agenda of~\cite{dean2024accounting}.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:pi} we introduce the performance index and formulate the infinite-horizon optimal control problem used to generate the recommendation inputs.
 Section~\ref{sec:model} presents the model of the opinion dynamics of the users.
-In Section~\ref{sec:sols_gen}, we analyze the resulting LQ problem and characterize how the selection of the weights in the performance index might affect how to solve the LQ problem.
+In Section~\ref{sec:sols_gen}, we analyze the resulting LQ problem and characterize how the selection of the weights in the performance index affects the solution of the LQ problem.
 Section~\ref{sec:problems} highlights the pathological behaviors that can arise when the design weights in the performance index are chosen inappropriately.
 Finally, Section~\ref{sec:disc} discusses the modeling and design choices, summarizes the main findings and their limitations, and outlines possible extensions.